techemstudios/tuckahoe_ase/README.md

 ### Computational Thinking

 The use of this concept not only involves computer science/programming, but to a range of subjects; specifically for this class, designing games.
+When Hyperpad is underway, discuss with the class that everything in the game is an object.
+Relate to real world objects.
+Objects are a part of larger classes.
+Some objects will have similar properties, so we can reuse them (or duplicate) to keep from starting whole objects from scratch.
+Objects can be a part of the same class, only differ in small characteristics.

 * Decompose
   - break a  problem into smaller parts